Titan sub disaster was caused by weak safety and oversight, Coast Guard says

 OceanGate suspended operations in July 2023.
 A spokesperson for OceanGate, Christian Hammond, said the company has been wound down and was fully cooperating with the investigation, and offered condolences to the families of those who died and everyone affected.

-Investigators repeatedly point to OceanGate’s culture of downplaying, ignoring and even falsifying key safety information to improve its reputation and evade scrutiny from regulators.
-OceanGate ignored “red flags” and had a “toxic workplace culture,” while its mission was hindered by lack of domestic and international framework for submersible operations, the report says.
+Investigators repeatedly pointed to OceanGate’s culture of downplaying, ignoring and even falsifying key safety information to improve its reputation and evade scrutiny from regulators.
+OceanGate ignored “red flags” and had a “toxic workplace culture.”

 Numerous OceanGate employees have come forward in the two years since the implosion to support those claims.
 The report says firings of senior staff members and the looming threat of being fired were used to dissuade employees and contractors from expressing safety concerns.